linfangu/eventmining/README.md

 * Signal Transformation

 Comparison of signal normalization using continuous, continuous at 90% maximum, binary transformations.

+signal_transformation.mlx
-* cor_dist_map
+* remove contamination

+Remove duplicated and contaminated cells using correlation-distance map.
+Cells that have strong correlation with near-by cells are removed.

-Correlation-distance map that is used to determine cell contamination to be removed
+cor_dist_map_all_mice.mlx -> Correlation-distance map that is used to determine cell contamination to be removed
 ### Eventmining
-* Eventmining 18p

-18 pairs tube test event mining with continuous(maximum 90%) or binary transformation

-* Eventmining arena 10p
+* Eventmining

-10 pairs open arena event mining with continuous(maximum 90%) or binary transformation
+Find events where cells are significantly activated together for certain time.

+After 1st round event detection, time with events are removed and the remaining time is used for 2nd round detection, in order to detect more complete event profile.
-* anti_event 18p
+* Anti-event mining

-18 pairs tube test ANTI-event mining with continuous(maximum 90%) or binary transformation
-* anti_event arena 10p

-10 pairs open arena ANTI-event mining with continuous(maximum 90%) or binary transformation
+Find events where cells are significantly inactivated together for certain time.
 * All_events

-Alignment of 1st and 2nd round events and anti-events to behaviours and trial onsets
+Alignment of 1st and 2nd round events and anti-events to behaviours and trial onsets.

+4 mlx files of tube test and open arena with continuous/binary data.
 ### Cell sorting
 * clustering method

+3 clustering methods can be used: mapTmap, UMAP, event cells.

-Comparison of neuron clustering methods to visualize population structures in the signal
+clustering_method.mlx -> Comparison of neuron clustering methods to visualize population structures in the signal
-* sort_2_mouse
+* Apply cell sorting to cells from multiple mice

-Concatenate cells from a pair of mice together and perform cell clustering to visualize inter-brain population structures.
+sort_2_mouse.mlx -> Concatenate cells from a pair of mice together and perform cell clustering to visualize inter-brain population structures.